plomlompom/htwtxt/README.md

 host and grow such text files for users without trivial access to their own web space.

+## Online demo

+A demo instance with frequent downtimes can be tested at [http://test.plomlompom.com:8000].
+(Don't expect any of its feeds' URLs to be stable.
+It's just for testing, and data frequently gets deleted.)

 ## Setup and run

 ### Setup Go build environment